perxpective/Cybersecurity-Therapy/SMW/Theory/SMW Lecture 7 - Planning and Deploying Public Key Infrastructure.md

 	- Using SSL Certificates

 ## Deploying and Managing SSL Certificates
-- Need to install IIS in a highly sceu
+- Need to install IIS in a highly secured and locked configuration